niiknow/gtin-cloud/README.md

 - [ ] Find even more API.
 Please open an issue and make some suggestion if you know any?

 # Dicussion/Analysis
-> What we found during our API Integration researches
+> What we found during our API Integration with reguards to how other are storing their GTIN data

 1. Tescolabs - We noticed that Tescolabs store image using last 3 digits of EAN number.
 Example: https://img.tesco.com/Groceries/pi/404/404/IDShot_540x540.jpg
   - Advantages: This may actually have faster cloud storage access than our strategy.